Kyle Winkler

 Midwest Quarterly.
 “Avoiding Verbal Solutions: On Troping, Rhetoric, and Student Writing.” (forthcoming April 2022)

-Check out my new ongoing column for Hipsters of the Coast--“Swamp Talk”--where I discuss the rhetoric, poetry, and philosophy of the black cards in Magic: The Gathering.
+It seems my ongoing column for Hipsters of the Coast--“Swamp Talk”--is coming to an end as Hipsters has not been able to secure the funding for continued content.
+There’s hope that it will continue sometime in the near future, though.
+Until then, please enjoy the year’s worth of writing, where I discuss the rhetoric, poetry, and philosophy of the black cards in Magic: The Gathering.

 I was named by Michael J. Seidlinger as one of 8 emerging horror authors changing the face of the horror genre by The Lineup Magazine.
 Read more here.